Chris van der Drift

 Christopher Jason van der Drift (born 8 March 1986) is a New Zealand racing driver of Dutch descent who currently competes in the Asian Le Mans Series for Absolute Motorsport.

 Career

-Van der Drift started karting at the age of 7 and in 1994 he raced his first year in cadets.
-From there he went on to win 6 New Zealand Championships and 6 North Island Championships until 2002.
+Van der Drift started karting at the age of seven and in 1994 he raced his first year in cadets.
+From there he went on to win six New Zealand Championships and six North Island Championships until 2002.

-After ten years of kart racing in New Zealand and also competing in Australia for two years in 2001 JICA and 2002 Ford Kart Stars (finishing both championships in 6th), he had to take the step into racing cars.
-At the time he had no sponsors so it was difficult just to step into a car as his parents didn't have enough to fund that as well.
+After ten years of kart racing in New Zealand and also competing in Australia for two years in 2001 JICA and 2002 Ford Kart Stars (finishing both championships in sixth), van der Drift had to take the step into racing cars.
+At the time, he had no sponsors so it was difficult just to step into a car as his parents didn't have enough to fund that as well.